mattovic/E2G/README.md

 ## Accomplishment

-* Authentication is finished.
+* Authentication is implemented.
 * Parrot function is implemented.

 ## To do

-message send/reply through wechat
+* database add/delete/modify/get through wechat

 ## Backend